-Marking World Refugee Day, Eric Schwartz and Daniel Sullivan wrote this opinion piece for the U.S. News & World Report website.
+Marking World Refugee Day, Eric Schwartz and Daniel Sullivan wrote this opinion piece for U.S. News & World Report.

 On Dec.
 4, 2000, the United Nations General Assembly declared that June 20 would be "celebrated" annually as World Refugee Day.
 For millions of people displaced by conflict and persecution globally, there is little to celebrate, but World Refugee Day does present an opportunity to bring attention to their plight, and to the possibility of solutions.